isaac-sim/IsaacLab/docs/source/how-to/master_omniverse.rst

 -  `Omniverse Asset Importer <https://docs.omniverse.nvidia.com/extensions/latest/ext_asset-importer.html>`__
 -  `Isaac Sim URDF impoter <https://docs.omniverse.nvidia.com/isaacsim/latest/ext_omni_isaac_urdf.html>`__

-The above mainly introduces how to use the USD Composer and its functionalities to do operations using the UI.
-However, many developers, who want to do scripting, need to also understand the APIs of Omniverse.
-This requires understanding how developments happen within the Omniverse team since many applications provide their own set of tooling around Omniverse, often specialized for their particular use cases.

 Part 2: Scripting in Omniverse
 ------------------------------

+The above links mainly introduced how to use the USD Composer and its functionalities through UI operations.
+However, often developers need to write scripts to perform operations.
+This is especially true when you want to automate certain tasks or create custom applications that use Omniverse as a backend.
+This section will introduce you to scripting in Omniverse.

-As learned from the videos earlier, USD is the main file format Omniverse operates with.
+USD is the main file format Omniverse operates with.
 So naturally, the APIs (from OpenUSD) for modifying USD are at the core of Omniverse.
-Most of the time, we will work with Python scripting and use the Python bindings to different APIs.
+Most of the APIs are in C++ and Python bindings are provided for them.
+Thus, to script in Omniverse, you need to understand the USD APIs.

 .. note::

-   While Isaac Sim and Orbit try to "relieve" users from understanding the core USD concepts and APIs, understanding these basics still helps a lot once you start diving inside the codebase and modifying it for your own application.
+   While Isaac Sim and Orbit try to "relieve" users from understanding the core USD concepts and APIs, understanding these basics still help a lot once you start diving inside the codebase and modifying it for your own application.

 Before diving into USD scripting, it is good to get acquainted with the